 Why were the earliest political parties created and what were their views?

 President George Washington strongly discouraged the formation of political parties.
 However, his cabinet members, Secretary of State Thomas Jefferson and Secretary of Treasury Alexander Hamilton, disagreed on so many core issues, leading to the formation of the first political parties.
 Hamilton founded the Federalist party and Jefferson founded the Democratic-Republican party.

 Read the following article in Bunk - How the Rivalry Between Thomas Jefferson and Alexander Hamilton Changed History.

 Take a few minutes to explore some of the other excerpts connected to this one by selecting the View Connections button.
 Select one connection you found most interesting.
 Use the Share connection button at the bottom of the screen to capture and share the link with your teacher, or classmates as directed.
-You might use a collaborative doc or slides such as Jamboard or Google Docs if working remotely.
+You might use a collaborative doc or slides such as as Google Docs or Google Slides if working remotely.

 As you read, sort the following political stands into the Political Parties Graphic Organizer to show the views of Alexander Hamilton and Thomas Jefferson.

 - Urban, cities